Efficiently Approximating Vertex Cover on Scale-Free Networks with Underlying Hyperbolic Geometry: Experimental Evaluation

 \section{Experimental Evaluation}

 It remains to evaluate how well the predictions of our analysis on hyperbolic random graphs translate to real-world networks.
-According to the model, vertices near the center of the disk can likely be added to the vertex cover safely, while vertices near the boundary need to be treated more carefully (see Section~\ref{sec:algorithm}).
-Morever, it predicts that those can be found by identifying small components that are separated when removing vertices near the center.
-Due to the correlation between the radii of the vertices and their degrees, this points to a natural extension of the standard greedy approach: While iteratively adding the vertex with the largest degree to the cover, small separated components are solved optimally.
-To evaluate how this approach compares to the standard greedy algorithm, we measured the approximation ratios on a selection of 42 real-world networks from several network datasets~\cite{k-k-13, ra-ndrigav-15}.
-The results of our empirical analysis are summarized in Table~\ref{tbl:experiments}.
+According to the model, vertices near the center of the disk can likely be added to the vertex cover safely, while vertices near the boundary need to be treated more carefully (see \Cref{sec:algorithm}).
+Moreover, it predicts that these boundary vertices can be found by identifying small components that are separated when removing vertices near the center.
+Due to the correlation between the radii of the vertices and their degrees~\cite{gpp-rhg-12}, this points to a natural extension of the standard greedy approach: While iteratively adding the vertex with the largest degree to the cover, small separated components are solved optimally.
+To evaluate how this approach compares to the standard greedy algorithm, we measured the approximation ratios on the largest connected component of a selection of 42 real-world networks from several network datasets~\cite{k-k-13, ra-ndrigav-15}.
+The results of our empirical analysis are summarized in \Cref{fig:experiments}.

-They confirm that the standard greedy approach already yields close to optimal approximation ratios on all networks, as observed previously~\cite{dgd-vccn-13}.
+Our experiments confirm that the standard greedy approach already yields close to optimal approximation ratios on all networks, as observed previously~\cite{dgd-vccn-13}.
 In fact, the ``worst'' approximation ratio is only $1.049$ for the network \texttt{dblp-cite}.
 The average lies at just $1.009$.